Water Quality in Hillsborough

 Hillsborough's water is noted for its clarity, taste, and purity.
-This high-quality water supply meets all Federal and State criteria for watershed protection, disinfecion treatment, bacteriological quality, and operational standards at its source in the Hetch Hetchy Reservoir.
-As a result, the EPA and California Department of Health Services granted the Hetch Hetchy water source a filtration exemption.
+This high-quality water supply meets all federal and state criteria for watershed protection, disinfection treatment, bacteriological quality, and operational standards at its source in the Hetch Hetchy Reservoir.
+As a result, the Environmental Protection Agency (EPA) and California Department of Health Services (CDHS) granted the Hetch Hetchy water source a filtration exemption.
 This exemption is contingent upon the Hetch Hetchy source continuing to meet all filtration avoidance criteria.

 Both the San Francisco Public Utilities Commission (SFPUC) and the Hillsborough Department of Public Works (DPW) work hard to assure that the water delivered to your home is of the highest quality possible.

 Drinking water may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 800-426-4791.

 Hillsborough water is treated with chloramine, a disinfectant the SFPUC adds to water for public health protection.
 It is a combination of chlorine and ammonia that is currently considered the best technology for controlling the formation of certain regulated organic disinfection byproducts.
 Chloraminated water is safe for people and animals to drink, and for all other general uses.
 However, as with chlorine, chloramine will need to be removed for fish and amphibian use and for people or businesses requiring highly treated water.

 Unlike chlorine, chloramine cannot be removed from water by boiling or by letting an open container of water stand to dissipate chlorine.
 It can only be neutralized or removed with specific treatment methods.